Instructions on installing and using probabilisitic modelling and compositional data analysis using ALDEx2.

-The package was developed and used initially for multiple-organism RNA-Seq data generated by high-throughput sequencing platforms (meta-RNA-Seq)2 Macklaim et al. (2013), but testing showed that it performed very well with traditional RNA-Seq datasets3 Quinn, Crowley, and Richardson (2018), 16S rRNA gene variable region sequencing4 Bian et al. (n.d.) and selective growth-type (SELEX) experiments5 McMurrough et al. (2014);Wolfs et al. (2016).
-In principle, the analysis method should be applicable to nearly any type of data that is generated by high-throughput sequencing that generates tables of per-feature counts for each sample(Fernandes et al. 2014): in addition to the examples outlined above, this would include ChIP-Seq or metagenome sequencing.
+The package was developed and used initially for multiple-organism RNA-Seq data generated by high-throughput sequencing platforms (meta-RNA-Seq)3 Macklaim et al. (2013), but testing showed that it performed very well with traditional RNA-Seq datasets4 Quinn, Crowley, and Richardson (2018), 16S rRNA gene variable region sequencing5 Bian et al. (n.d.) and selective growth-type (SELEX) experiments6 McMurrough et al. (2014);Wolfs et al. (2016), and that the underlying principles generalize to single-cell sequencing7 Gloor (2023).
+The analysis method should be applicable to any type of data that is generated by high-throughput8 Fernandes et al. (2014).

 if (!requireNamespace("BiocManager", quietly = TRUE)) install.packages("BiocManager") BiocManager::install("ALDEx2")